Mexican Shrimp Diablo

 I’m excited to share another recipe with you today, and to invite you to my free Emotional Eating Masterclass.
 You’ll find out exactly WHY you have struggled for so long, and exactly HOW you can transform your relationship with food and your body, even if you’ve tried everything.
 You can sign up for the free masterclass by clicking RIGHT HERE.
 I love sharing what has helped me and my clients build healthier and happier lives!

 This Mexican dish was inspired by my recent trip to Phoenix, Arizona.
 I did a search online for restaurants close to my hotel, and found Chico Malo for (per the website) “Unapologetically Bold, Flavorful and Inventive Mexican Fare.”
 I ordered the Shrimp Diablo and, wow, it did not disappoint!

-The shrimp are cooked in a Mexican sauce made with tomatoes, cilantro, chipotle in adobo, and brown sugar (the sauce has a little heat from the chipotle, but it’s not spicy), and then served over a bed of sautéed corn, zucchini and red onions.
-It’s finished with a squeeze of lime and served with a side of avocado.
+The shrimp cook in a Mexican sauce made with tomatoes, cilantro, chipotle in adobo, and brown sugar (the sauce has a little heat from the chipotle, but it’s not spicy), and then served over a bed of sautéed corn, zucchini and red onions.
+It’s finish this with a squeeze of lime and serve it with a side of avocado.
 This dish is fancy enough for guests, but easy enough for a mid-week dinner.
 Enjoy!

 More Shrimp Recipes You May Like: